-- 1. If the field monitor or referee witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped and the player will be ejected from the game.
-The decision is made at the referee's discretion.
+If the field monitor or game officials' witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped and the player will be ejected from the game.
+The decision is made at the game officials' discretion.
 No appeals will be considered.
-INTENTIONAL PHYSICAL PLAY WILL NOT BE PERMITTED! - 2.
+INTENTIONAL PHYSICAL PLAY WILL NOT BE PERMITTED!

 Offensive or confrontational language is NOT allowed.
 Officials have the right to determine offensive language.
-If offensive or confrontational language occurs, the officials will determine if a warning or immediate ejection is warranted. - 3.
-Players or Coaches may not physically or verbally abuse any opponent, coach or official. - 4.
-Ball-carriers MUST make an effort to avoid defenders with an established position. - 5.
-Defenders must give free releases off the line of scrimmage to offensive players and are not allowed to run through the ball carrier when pulling flags.
+If offensive or confrontational language occurs, the officials' will pentalize for unsportsman like conduct and determine if an ejection is warranted.

+Players or Coaches may not physically or verbally abuse any opponent, coach or game official.

+Ball-carriers MUST make an effort to avoid defenders with an established position.

+- 5. Defenders must give free releases off the line of scrimmage to offensive players and are not allowed to run through the ball carrier when pulling flags.
 Offensive players may NOT initiate contact at the line of scrimmage with defenders. - 6.
-Fans must also adhere to good sportsmanship as well: - Yell to cheer on your players, not to harass officials or other teams. - Comments must be clean and profanity free. - Compliment ALL players, not just one child or team. - 1.
+Fans must also adhere to good sportsmanship as well: - Fans should cheer on their players only, not harass officials or opposing team. - Comments must be clean and profanity free. - Compliment ALL players, not just one child or team. - 1.
 Fans are required to keep fields safe and kids friendly and adhere to league requirements for seating: - Keep younger kids and equipment such as coolers, chairs and tents a minimum of 10 yards off the field in the end zone area. - Stay in the end zone area, not between fields. - Dispose of ALL trash in designated trash cans.